<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 BOE-HTML-Your-Pension-Plan

-Whether you’re changing jobs or retiring from your company in your city, your state, knowing what to do with your hard-earned retirement savings can be difficult.
-A company-sponsored plan, such as a pension and 401(k), may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?
+Whether you’re changing jobs or retiring from Kaiser Permanente, knowing what to do with your hard-earned retirement savings in your city, your state, can be difficult.
+A company-sponsored plan, such as a pension and 401k, may make up the majority of your retirement savings, but how much do you really know about that plan and how it works?

-There are seemingly endless rules that vary from one retirement plan to the next, early out offers, interest rate impacts, age penalties, and complex tax impacts.
+There are seemingly endless rules that vary from one retirement plan to the next, early out offers, interest rate implications, age penalties, and complex tax impacts.

-Increasing your investment balance and reducing taxes is the key to a successful retirement plan spending strategy.
-At The Retirement Group, we can help you understand how your company's 401(k) fits into your overall financial picture and how to make that plan work for you at retirement age.
+Optimizing your investment balance and mitigating taxes is key to a successful retirement spending strategy.
+At The Retirement Group, we can help you understand how your company's 401k fits into your overall financial picture and how to make that plan work for you at retirement age.

 Kaiser Permanente Pension Benefits Overview

 Disclaimer: Kaiser Permanente operates in nine different states.
-Although there will be many similarities regarding the KP pensions, each state will have slight differences as well.
-Even within a state like California with the Northern CA Region, Central CA Region, and Southern CA Region there will be slight differences amongst those pensions.
+Although there are many similarities among the various KP pensions, each state will have slight differences as well.
+Even within a state like California, there are regional differences among the pensions available in Northern CA, Central CA, and Southern CA.

-To provide an overview of the KP pensions, common terms used, and a base understanding of the pension formulas, several KP pensions will be discussed from The Permanente Medical Group (TPMG), Kaiser Permanente Employee Pension Plan (KPEPP), Kaiser Permanente Salaried Retirement Plan (KPSRP), and Southern CA Permanente Medical Group (SCPMG).
+To help you understand the KP pensions at a high level, including common terms used and examples of the pension formulas, here we review several KP pensions, including The Permanente Medical Group (TPMG) Plan, the Kaiser Permanente Employee Pension Plan (KPEPP), the Kaiser Permanente Salaried Retirement Plan (KPSRP), and the Southern CA Permanente Medical Group (SCPMG) Plan.

 Kaiser Permanente Pension Benefits Plan